emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Piercing Icicle
 Cold, Piercing, Spell\
 1 action\
-You create a sharp icicle and lauch it at your foes.
+You create a razor-sharp icicle and lauch it at your foes.
 Make a Ranged Spell Attack against a target within 30m of you.
 On a hit, the target takes 1d4 Piercing damage and 1 + your Spellcasting ability Cold damage.
 The 1d4 is considered the damage die of this Fighting Move.

 ### Point-Blank Shot
 Ranged\